-- Occurrence root cause(s), i.e. reason(s) that resulted in creation and propagation of a non-conforming characteristic or an inherent weakness of the product, as well as - Escape root cause(s), i.e. reason(s) that resulted in non-detection of a non-conforming characteristic or an inherent weakness of the product before shipment.
+- Occurrence root cause(s), i.e. reason(s) that resulted in creation and propagation of a nonconforming characteristic or an inherent weakness of the product, as well as - Escape root cause(s), i.e. reason(s) that resulted in non-detection of a non-conforming characteristic or an inherent weakness of the product before shipment. - Systemic root cause(s), i.e. systemic reason(s) that allowed occurrence and escape of the non-conformity.

-5.4.4.6 Corrective Action
+6.6.
+Corrective Action

 Supplier shall identify corrective actions for all identified occurrence and escape root causes and devise a plan and schedule for implementation.

-All corrective actions shall be validated and effectivity shall be confirmed using applicable statistical methods.
-Immediate containment actions have to be kept in place until effectivity of the corrective actions has been confirmed.
+All corrective actions shall be validated, and effectivity shall be confirmed using applicable statistical methods.
+Immediate containment actions must be kept in place until effectivity of the corrective actions has been confirmed.

-Supplier shall identify the first datecode/lotcode/serial number and shipment of parts including each corrective action and provide this information to HARMAN within discipline D6 of the 8D report.
+Supplier shall identify the first date code/lot code/serial number and shipment of parts including each corrective action and provide this information to HARMAN within discipline D6 of the 8D report.

-Supplier shall evaluate whether the planned corrective action constitutes a supplier initiated change according section 5.5.2 of this manual.
-In that case supplier has to initiate the PCN process independently.

-Implementation of those actions prior to PCN approval is subject to the deviation approval process as defined in section 5.4.9 of this manual.
+Supplier shall evaluate whether the planned corrective action constitutes a supplier-initiated change, that needs notification.
+In that case supplier must initiate the PCN process independently.
+Implementation of those actions prior to PCN approval is subject to the deviation approval process as defined in this manual.

-5.4.4.7 Preventive Action
+6.7.
+Preventive Action

 Supplier shall ensure that findings/knowledge gained while executing disciplines D2 thru D6 of the 8D process are extended across similar products and processes and will be considered in quality planning.
 This should include review of related FMEAs, standard operating procedures, design rules and similar documents as well as the consideration in the lessons learned process.
 Supplier shall identify which parts or part families supplied to HARMAN are considered herein.

-5.4.4.8 Supplier Problem Solving Performance
+6.8.
+Supplier Problem Solving Performance